TDoA-Based Self-Supervised Channel Charting with NLoS Mitigation: TDoA Channel Charting with Sensor Fusion and NLoS Mitigation

-where \(\boldsymbol{\nu}_t = (\nu_{1,t}, \nu_{2,t}, \dots, \nu_{M-K,t}) \in \{0,1\}^{M-K}\) is the binary masking vector whose length equals the number of available \(M-K\) TDoA measurements at time \(t\).
-Each element assigns a weight of 0 to discard an NLoS TDoA measurement and 1 to retain a valid LoS TDoA measurement.
+In a realistic scenario, either the shortest ToA or the strongest peak power, among the antennas of one RU is taken as the reference.
+While this reference antenna indexing can change along the time and as the UE is in various positions.
+Therefore, we take a hybrid TDoA referencing by calculating every TDoA combination on an RU per timestamp, Although this is redundant in theory, hybrid referencing lowers the chance of losing useful TDoA values on an RU in some timestamps.

 The details of our proposed NLoS classification function are provided later in part~\ref{sec:nlos_func} of this subsection, where we describe how $\boldsymbol{\nu}_t$ is derived.
 Figure~\ref{fig:tdoa_training} illustrates the training phase of our CC model using the TDoA loss function from~\eqref{eq:tdoa_loss}.